-The model was sensitive to several inputs, including the utility values assigned to improved and unimproved MG and proportion of patients achieving at least a three-point reduction in the QMG for efgartigimod or its comparator, or for eculizumab and its comparator.
-Despite the large impact of changing these inputs on the results, the incremental cost-effectiveness ratio was never less than \$2.5 million per QALY gained for eculizumab and \$1.14 million per QALY gained for efgartigimod, when using the placeholder price for efgartigimod.
+The model was sensitive to several inputs, including the QMG improvement values assigned to improved and unimproved MG and the proportion of patients achieving at least a three-point reduction in the QMG for efgartigimod or its comparator, or for eculizumab and its comparator.
+Despite the large impact of changing these inputs on the results, the incremental cost-effectiveness ratio did not go below \$3.8 million per QALY gained for eculizumab and \$1.7 million per QALY gained for efgartigimod, when using the placeholder price for efgartigimod.
 One-way sensitivity analysis results are shown in Figures 4.2 and 4.3.